Snuff (British band): 2011 to present

 The band undertook another short tour of Japan in 2011, as well as the recording and release of a tour EP, entitled 5-4-3-2-1 Ding-a-Ling Yahon, which consisted of new songs and Japanese covers.

 In spring 2012, the band took to the road for a 10-date UK tour, with Oliver Stewart taking over trombone duties from Dave Redmonds.
 Shows included The Borderline, London, and Trillians, Newcastle.
 Snuff also appeared at the 2012 Rebellion festival, in Blackpool, alongside bands such as Rancid and SNFU, as well as being lead support for the summer 2012 NOFX UK tour.

 In 2012, Snuff recorded their first full-length album since 2003's Disposable Income.
 The album, titled 5-4-3-2-1 Perhaps?, contains 12 new tracks and was released on 8 January 2013.
 The vinyl was released in black vinyl, limited edition purple vinyl with green haze (407 copies) and even more limited green vinyl with Fat Record Store labels (100 copies).
 The album also came as a CD version along with a Japanese issue with exclusive artwork.

 In August 2015, Snuff completed a full UK tour supporting Bad Religion.
 In February 2016, they celebrated '30 Years of Snuff' with a full UK tour.

 In September 2019, Snuff released a new album, There's A Lot of It About, on Fat Wreck Chords, recorded in 2018.
 Lee Erinmez left the band shortly after the recording and was replaced by Dan Goatham.
 In May 2020, Snuff released a new EP, The Wrath of Thoth.

 In 2021, Snuff began recording a brand new album with a small run of UK dates.
 This marks the return of Dave Redmonds on trombone, with his daughter Flo Redmonds adding saxophone and giving the band a three-part brass section.

 In 2022, Snuff announced a new 10-track album, Crepuscolo dorato della bruschetta borsetta calzetta cacchetta trombetta lambretta giallo ossido, ooooooh cosi magnifico!
+This was followed in 2024 by the album Off On The Charabanc.

+In July 2026 it was announced that trombonist Dave Redmonds had passed away after a long battle with cancer.

 Musical style and influences

-Snuff's music has been categorised by critics as emo and melodic hardcore.
+Snuff's music has been categorised by critics as melodic hardcore.

 Snuff have cited influences including Hüsker Dü, GBH, Madness, Purple Hearts, Government Issue, Booker T. Jones, the MGs, the Who, Small Faces, the Clash, Discharge, the Action, the Chords, the Meters, Dexys Midnight Runners, Scream, the Damned, the Exploited, Minor Threat, Bad Brains, Buzzcocks and the Specials.

-They have been cited as an influence by Samiam, Mega City Four, Therapy? and Senseless Things.
+They have been cited as an influence by Samiam, Mega City Four, Less Than Jake, Therapy? and Senseless Things.
 A 2022 article by Alternative Press named them as one of the "bands [that] paved the way for pop punk".

+Trombonist Dave Redmonds died on 11 July 2026, aged 66.